-Take as many shots as you can over the next 10 to 15 minutes, each time varying your viewpoint and angle of view.
+Take as many shots as you think you need to over the next 10 to 15 minutes, each time varying your viewpoint and angle of view.

-This exercise is perfect for those (and me!), who can interact their camera with their PC, because you can see the results almost instantaneously.
+This exercise is perfect for those, who can upload their images to a PC because you can see the results almost instantaneously.

 Compare these new images with the ones you had taken the day before.
-There should be a noticeable difference!
+There will be a noticeable difference!

-Because the light approaches your subject on a more direct angle, there are less shadows.
+Because the light approaches your subject on a more direct angle, there are fewer shadows.
 The subject also appears sharper and takes on a warmer look, with more saturated (stronger) colours.

-Now select another subject.
-This time one which faces either a northerly or southerly direction, and do the same exercise.
+Select another subject, this time one which faces either a northerly or southerly direction, and perform the same exercise.